 ReThrive Guitar String Jewelry is made with recycled strings using the highest quality of beads and findings possible.
 There are 4 colors of string: silver (can be all stainless or a mix of stainless and nickel), bronze, phosphorus bronze and copper.

 We use assorted beads & findings in our designs including: stainless, bronze, solid copper, pewter, antique silver plated, gold plate over stainless, freshwater pearls, crystals, ceramic and stone.

 Almost all bracelets are finished with stainless ends, 15mm lobster clasps and a stainless split ring chain.
 If gold is required, the piece has gold plate over stainless lobster clasps and a matching or stainless chain.
 If rose gold or copper, we use copper clasps and antique copper or stainless chains.

 *We cannot guarantee that plated materials will not tarnish.
 This is why we aim to use the least amount of plated materials as possible.
 Tarnishing does depend on how acidic your skin is.
 Please note that ReThrive Jewelry cannot determine how your skin will respond to guitar strings nor how the guitar strings will react to your skin.
 We do recommend storing jewelry, with plated materials, in a air tight storage baggie with anti-tarnish strips.
 We do not provide the strips for you!
 You can purchase these online.

-Stainless strings generally do not tarnish, however, when exposed to constant contact with salt water, any stainless material will rust over time.
+Strings: Silver/stainless strings generally do not tarnish, however, when exposed to constant contact with salt water, any stainless material will rust over time.
 To clean stainless strings, use mild abrasive cleaners such as ajax, comet or bar keepers friend.
 A gentle rub over the strings with the cleaner and a damp cloth works wonders.
 Rinse with water and repeat as often as necessary. *I rarely have to clean my stainless guitar string jewelry!
 Please note the above comments about your skin.

 The gold colored strings are made of bronze.
 As bronze ages it deepens in color.
 The same method above my be used on these strings.
 You may also use Brasso Metal Polish.
 It works very well.
 Follow the directions on the bottle.